Introduction

 Bluetooth Module

-Although the circuit and parts list shows a HC-06 a HC-05 in slave mode can also be used, however, I recommend only the HC-06 because it is a lot easier to set up and work with and many modules do not need to be changed from the default settings.
+I recommend only the HC-06 because it is a lot easier to set up and work with and many modules do not need to be changed from the default settings.
 If you want to set up one all you really need to do is change the name.

-The Bluetooth RX pin is not normally 5v tolerant and so I use a voltage divider to reduce the Arduino’s 5v TX pin to 3.3v.
-We do not need a voltage converter on the other pin as the Arduino will read 3.3v as HIGH (the same as 5v) and so the Bluetooth TX pin can be connected directly to the Arduino RX pin.
+We do not need a voltage converter on the other pin, BT TX -> Arduino RX, as the Arduino will read 3.3v as HIGH (the same as 5v) and so the Bluetooth TX pin can be connected directly to the Arduino RX pin.

-Update
+Update 1

-Until recently most HC-06 module breakout boards had 3.3v receive (RX) and transmit (TX) pins which are not fully compatible with a 5v Arduino, therefore, I used a voltage divider (the 1K and 2K resistors) to lower the Arduino’s 5v TX pin to the BT modules 3.3v RX pin.
-Some of the newer module breakout boards (such as the HC01/Wavesen modules) are 5v tolerant and if you have one of these modules there is no need for the voltage divider.
-If you are not sure leave it in.
-It will not effect the circuit.
+Until recently most HC-06 module breakout boards had 3.3v receive (RX) and transmit (TX) pins which are not compatible with a 5v Arduino, therefore, a voltage divider (the 1K and 2K resistors) is used to lower the Arduino’s 5v TX pin to the BT modules 3.3v RX pin.

-NOTE: The actual Bluetooth module, the small daughter board is always a 3.3v device.
-There are many different breakout boards (the larger mother board and most do not change the voltage on the RX and TX pins, some do however.
+NOTE: The actual Bluetooth module, the small daughter board, is always a 3.3v device.
+There are many different breakout boards (the larger mother board) and most do not change the voltage on the RX and TX pins, some do however.

 Here is the Wavesen/HC01 Bluetooth module on the very popular zs-040 breakout board.
 The RX and TX pins are 3.3v and should be used with a voltage divider.